 The product does not properly handle null bytes or NUL characters when passing data between different representations or components.

 A null byte (NUL character) can have different meanings across representations or languages.
 For example, it is a string terminator in standard C libraries, but Perl and PHP strings do not treat it as a terminator.
 When two representations are crossed - such as when Perl or PHP invokes underlying C functionality - this can produce an interaction error with unexpected results.
 Similar issues have been reported for ASP.
 Other interpreters written in C might also be affected.

 The poison null byte is frequently useful in path traversal attacks by terminating hard-coded extensions that are added to a filename.
 It can play a role in regular expression processing in PHP.

-Current (2007) usage of "poison null byte" is typically related to this
+Current usage of "poison null byte" is typically related to this

 C/Perl/PHP interaction error, but the original term in 1998 was applied to

 an off-by-one buffer overflow involving a null byte.